aosabook/500lines/data-store/README.rst

 update to a superblock, which just points at the new root node.

 A real implementation would probably use a B+ or B* tree, but that's not an interesting detail for us.
-Consider replacing the provided naive binary tree with a B+/B* tree as an exercise for the reader.
+Replacing the provided naive binary tree with a B+/B* tree is left as an exercise for the reader.

 Concurrent (dirty) readers are inherently supported.
 Serialized fully transactional updates are supported.

+.. todo:: Compaction.

+.. todo:: Truncation on crash recovery.

+.. todo:: Consider msgpack to avoid having to do the length-delimiting ourselves.

+.. todo:: Stress and crash tests.

+.. todo:: File locking to serialize writes.